anaslimem/VectorMind-AI/README.md

 *   **Containerization**: [Docker](https://www.docker.com/ )
 *   **Orchestration**: [Kubernetes](https://kubernetes.io/ )
 *   **Local Cluster**: [Minikube](https://minikube.sigs.k8s.io/docs/ )
+*   **CI/CD Pipeline**: GitHub Actions pipeline automates Docker image builds, pushes to Docker Hub, and Kubernetes deployments to Minikube or a cluster.

 ## 🚀 Getting Started

 There are two ways to run this project: locally using Docker Compose for development, or by deploying it to a Kubernetes cluster.